amiad/wp-shamor/README.md

 **License:** GPL

-Redirect user out of your site on Shabbat and Holiday

 ## Description ##
+Redirect user out of your site on Shabbat and Holiday.

 Read more on the [official website](https://wpshamor.com/).

 ## Installation ##